 Costs of travel in Croatia are generally less expensive than most other Western European destinations, but Croatia’s rising popularity is driving prices up.
 If you are on a backpacker budget, it is possible to visit Croatia on a budget of 50 to 75 euros per day.

-I hope this gave you a ton of inspiration for where to go on your next trip to Croatia, a country filled to the brimming with amazing tourist destinations and must see attractions to add to your bucket list.
+I hope this gave you a ton of inspiration for where to go on your next trip to Croatia, a country filled to the brim with amazing tourist destinations and must-see attractions to add to your bucket list.